wp-plugins/metrilo-woocommerce-integration/readme.txt

 3. Products performance - see top performing products and how are they connected to other products in your catalog

 == Changelog ==

 = 0.86 =
+* Improved reliability of orders tracking

+= 0.86 =
 * Bug fixes